justinrogers-dev/Mind-Shift/README.md

 ### Build Instructions
 1. Add all scenes to Build Settings
+2. Select the Main Menu in scenes
-2. Ensure Main Menu scene is first in build order
+3. Ensure Main Menu scene is first in build order
+4. Press play

 ### Credit
 - Walkable.cs was inspired by the Walkable.cs script created by DwipMakwana on GitHub: https://github.com/DwipMakwana/Monument-Valley-Clone/blob/main/Assets/Scripts/Walkable.cs